lfrestrepog/if-docs/docs/users/how-to-import-plugins.md

 - `method`: the function name exported by your plugin, e.g. `AzureImporter`
 - `path`: the path to the plugin

-And, if your plugin requires it, add its `global-config` too.
+And, if your plugin requires it, add its `config` too.

 ```yaml
 name: plugin-demo